 The Demilitarized Zone separating North and South Korea has been called “the most dangerous place on Earth.”

-Times have changed and that title could more properly be claimed by other places, Baghdad or Kabul come to mind.
+Times have changed, and that title could more appropriately be claimed by other places, Baghdad or Kabul come to mind.

 But the DMZ would still make anyone’s top five; on either side of the border sits the largest concentration of soldiers and weapons on the planet.